ipfs/js-ipfs/examples/circuit-relaying/README.md

 - `/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay/p2p-circuit`

 If a node is configured with this address, it will use the specified host (`/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay`) as a relay and it will be reachable over this relay.
-  - There could multiple addresses of this sort specified in the config, in which case the node is going to be reachable over all of them.
+  - There could multiple addresses of this sort specified in the config, in which case the node will be reachable over all of them.
-  - This is useful if for example, the node is behind a firewall but wants to be reachable from the outside over a specific relay.
+  - This is useful if, for example, the node is behind a firewall but wants to be reachable from the outside over a specific relay.

 Other use-cases are also supported by this scheme, e.g. we can have multiple hops (circuit-relay nodes) encoded in the address, something planed for future releases.